-- 1. re-elect each of Spiro Rombotis and Dr. David U'Prichard as nominees for Class 2 directors to serve a three-year term expiring at the annual meeting in 2020; - 2. ratify the appointment of RSM US LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017; - approve a proposed amendment to the Company's 2015 Equity Incentive Plan to increase the number of shares of Common Stock available for the grant of awards by 600,000 shares; and - approve by an advisory vote the compensation of our named executive officers, as disclosed in this proxy statement.
+- 1. To re-elect each of Paul McBarron and Dr. Christopher Henney as nominees for Class 3 directors to serve a three-year term expiring at the annual meeting in 2021; - 2.
+To ratify the appointment of RSM US LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018; and - 3.
+To approve the 2018 Equity Incentive Plan.